Swirrl/grafter-docs/_about/index.md

-At the heart of Grafter is a Domain Specific Langauge (DSL) which allows the specification of transformation pipelines that convert tabular data into linked data formats and the creation of graphs.
+At the heart of Grafter is a Domain Specific Langauge (DSL) which allows the specification of transformation pipelines that convert tabular data into either more tabular data or linked data graphs.

 The DSL is designed to support a good separation of concerns, and acknowledges the reality that even within a single dataset many people